adriancm93/Mixed_Effects_with_Bootstrapping_Tutorial/README.md

 This amazing tutorial explains everything about logistic mixed-effects models, and it has a section to explain how bootstrapping works.
 I highly recommend reading it.
 It is a tutorial for logistic mixed models, but it works well for our linear model as well.

-**Create re-sampling function and re-sample***
+**Create re-sampling function and re-sample**

-To bootstrap multi-level models, "We start by resampling from the highest level, and then stepping down one level at a time". as UCLA tutorial explains.
+To bootstrap multi-level models, "We start by resampling from the highest level, and then stepping down one level at a time", as UCLA tutorial explains.

 For that, we are using code from the amazing Biostatistics Department at Vanderbilt: http://biostat.mc.vanderbilt.edu/wiki/Main/HowToBootstrapCorrelatedData